cometbft/cometbft/docs/references/architecture/adr-115-predictable-block-times.md

 ```

 A correct proposer MUST wait until the last block is committed + `next_block_delay` to propose a block.
-A correct validator MUST wait until the last block is committed + `next_block_delay` to prevote on a proposal block.
+A correct validator MUST wait until the last block is committed + `next_block_delay` to start the next height.

 ### Specification